Syrian opposition seeks more help from abroad, warns of chaos

 Asked what would happen if the opposition did not restructure its military, he replied: "Complete chaos.
 There are many, many groups fighting the regime and fighting each other and fighting al Qaeda.
 It is a complete mess on the ground."

-Under the proposal, the Western-backed opposition would establish a defence ministry and a more formal command structure in an attempt to organise disparate rebel fighters, he added.
+Under the proposal, the Western-backed opposition would establish a defense ministry and a more formal command structure in an attempt to organize disparate rebel fighters, he added.

 Money for proper uniforms, regular wages and food would help to unite the groups fighting Assad, he said.